GSL: General Sales Licence

 Patients with a history of GI toxicity, particularly when elderly, should report any unusual abdominal symptoms (especially GI bleeding) particularly at the initial stages of treatment.

-Caution should be advised in patients receiving concomitant medications which could increase the risk of ulceration or bleeding, such as oral corticosteroids, anticoagulants such as warfarin, selective serotonin-reuptake inhibitors or antiplatelet agents such as aspirin (see section 4.5)
+Caution should be advised in patients with conditions involving an increased tendency to bleed or who are receiving concomitant medications which could increase the risk of ulceration or bleeding, such as oral corticosteroids, anticoagulants such as warfarin, selective serotonin-reuptake inhibitors or antiplatelet agents such as aspirin (see section 4.5)

 When bleeding or ulceration occurs in patients receiving ibuprofen, the treatment should be withdrawn.

 Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDS (see section 4.8).
 Patients appear to be at highest risk for these reactions early in the course of therapy: the onset of the reaction occurring in the majority of cases within the first month of treatment.
-Junior Ibuprofen Suspension 100mg/5ml (Care Ibuprofen for Children Oral Suspension) should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity
+This medicine should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity

 The label will include: